 The 5 Most Common Pitfalls of the Scrum Events

 This week I facilitated a Scrum Master training in which we gathered the most common pitfalls of the Scrum events.
 It resulted in a nice overview with lots of recognizable pitfalls.
-In this blog post I'll share the results with you, completed with some ideas of my own.
+In this blog post, I'll share the results with you, completed with some ideas of my own.
 As you will see, it's only a brief description of the pitfalls.
 It doesn't contain detailed advice on how to deal with them.
-Currently I'm writing a white paper about the Scrum events, and for sure this will contain some practical advise on how to handle these pitfalls!
+Currently, I'm writing a white paper about the Scrum events, and for sure this will contain some practical advice on how to handle these pitfalls!

 Pitfalls of the Sprint

 - Using an everlasting Sprint 0 before the "real" Sprints can start